fmichel/MaDKit/README.md

 In contrast to conventional approaches, which are mostly agent-centered, MaDKit follows an organization-centered approach [OCMAS][1] so that there is no predefnied agent model in MaDKit.
 So, MaDKit is built upon the AGR (Agent/Group/Role) organizational model:
-MadKit agents play roles in groups and thus create artificial societies.
+MaDKit agents play roles in groups and thus create artificial societies.

 More information
 ------------------------------------------------